Baked Corvina Recipe with Tomatoes

 This baked corvina recipe is effortless and done from start to finish in about 25 minutes.
 Busy weeknights call for a quick and easy meal like this.
 If you are looking for a healthy seafood recipe, this is it.
 Sweet, buttery corvina baked with tomatoes and olives is not only good, it’s good for you.
 For another easy weeknight dinner, try this pan seared corvina.

 If you’ve never tried corvina before, you are in for a treat.
 It is a very mild-tasting fish that is almost sweet and has a wonderful buttery texture.
 A few years ago, I made this corvina recipe with coconut curry sauce.
 It was a big hit with everyone who tried it and before I knew it, people were asking for more corvina recipes.

-baked corvina fish recipe
+Baked corvina fish recipe

 I make a new corvina recipe about once a month for clients, but I’ve been totally remiss about sharing them with you guys.
 I’m sorry!
 The more I talk to the people I cook for, the more I’m realizing that corvina has become the favorite, pretty much across the board.